 We also invite you to browse our 33-page River Baroness day-by-day photo diary, which has nearly 200 captioned images of the ship, ports of call, and shore excursions.

-Uniworld now has two vessels on the Seine: River Baroness and a new ship, the Joie de Vivre.
-Each ship has a unique itinerary that is similar (but not identical) to the one described in this review.
-For details, see Uniworld's Web site.
+Uniworld has replaced River Baroness with a new ship, the S.S.
+Joie de Vivre.
+The current "Paris & Normandy" has a cruise itinerary that is similar (but not identical) to the one described in this review.
+For up-to-date information, see Uniworld's Web site.

 Next page: River Baroness: the ship